mossprescott/pynand/README.md

 What language do you like to write?
 Can you compile _that_ language, or something like it, to the Hack VM?
 Or directly to assembly?

+One interesting (and still experimental) alternative language is included: an interactive interpreter for the Scheme language, ca 1991.
+See [alt/scheme](alt/scheme/).

 ## License

 This code is open source (MIT License), to the extent that I created it.
 However, if you want to base your own work on it you should be aware that the original work is covered by a different license, and I can provide no advice on the implications.